dnlbowers/Vape-Store/TESTING.md

 |passed | **Set up a social media page** so that I can **promote my business and products to the global market.**
 |:---:|:---|
 |&check;| Facebook page is set up.
-|&check;| Facebook page is linked in footer.
+|&check;| Facebook page is linked in the footer.
-|&check;| Facebook page is link has correct rel attributes.
+|&check;| Facebook page links have correct rel attributes.
-|&check;| Facebook page has shop now button linked to the sight.
+|&check;| Facebook page has a shop now button linked to the sight.

 |passed | .**Increase my search engine ranking** so that I can **increase the number of visitors to my site.**
 |:---:|:---|
 | | Each page has a meta description.
 |&check; | Each page has a meta title.
-| | Each page has a meta keywords.
+| | Each page has meta keywords.
 | | Site map done
 | | Robots.txt done